sohaibcs1/Flask_Image_Summary_Using_deep_Learning/README.md

 #  Image Caption Generation Using Flask and Pretrained Deep Learning Algorithm

+Pretrained Deep Learning Algorithm?<br>
+RNN or LSTM is use to generate a sequence of words or caption for the image.
+ImageNet Dataset use<br>

 Step1: Select the Image from your PC <br><br>
 <img src="/screenshot/a1.png" width="600"/> <br>